yifanyang96/Compiler/PA4/README.md

 ### SELF_TYPE

 `SELF_TYPE` is the trickiest part of the project.
-Though the formal rules with the notation of $\rm SELF\_TYPE_C$ are complicated, the implementation can be written in a concise way.
-Since we are performing type-checking in the unit of classes, whenever `SELF_TYPE` appears (in attributes, return types or method bodies, current or inherited) the $\rm SELF\_TYPE_C$ is actually the current class.
+Though the formal rules with the notation of ` SELF_TYPE_C` are complicated, the implementation can be written in a concise way.
+Since we are performing type-checking in the unit of classes, whenever `SELF_TYPE` appears (in attributes, return types or method bodies, current or inherited) the ` SELF_TYPE_C` is actually the current class.
 So we can just lookup `self` in the current attribute declaration table.

 Errors in this phase are: